jhu-information-security-institute/NwSec/applications/ca/README.md

 1. Query the root ca fingerprint from the smallstep container using: `$ docker run -v step:/home/step smallstep/step-ca step certificate fingerprint certs/root_ca.crt`
 1. Copy the root certificate from the container into the VM and then scp it over to your kali VM to use later: `$ docker cp ca:/home/step/certs/root_ca.crt ~/.`
 ## Server (on target VM)
-1. For haproxy container, install step client and bootstrap it to the smallstep server
+1. For server's container, install step client and bootstrap it to the smallstep server
     ```
     # apt-get install curl gpg ca-certificates
     # curl -fsSL https://packages.smallstep.com/keys/apt/repo-signing-key.gpg -o /etc/apt/keyrings/smallstep.asc